chermed/kodoo/README.md

    2. Query and show invisible objects and invisible fields
 2. For Odoo customers :
    1. Use the Zen mode to display data on a hanging screen (Kitchen for a restaurant, Work orders for the manufacturing, etc)
-   2. Use macros to access easily to custom views and data
+   2. Use macros like menu actions (custom views)

 # Limitations :

-1. Filtering data is basic:
+1. Data filtering is basic:
-   1. The values in the domain are sent to odoo as strings or list of strings
+   1. The values in the domains are sent to odoo as strings or list of strings
-   2. If many filters are specified the logical operator is `AND`
+   2. If many filters are provided, the logical operator that's applied is `AND`
 2. Binary fields value will not be shown or downloaded